 - Obesity tied to DNA Regulation.
 Body mass index (BMI) and other environmental factors likely have an impact on the way genes are expressed.

 - Smoking's Genetic Impact Lingers.
 Smoking is linked to gene expression changes, some of which appear to persist after quitting, researchers found.
 Note we do not yet know precisely the magnitude or even the consequences of such changes, but the idea that environmental factors impact DNA (in a manner that is likely heritable) was previously less accepted when Big In Science noted it in the article above ("Lamarck's Last Laugh").

 April 22, 2013:

-- A recent medical conference on "non-coding RNAs, epigenetics, and transgenerational inheritance" (essentially a conference highlighting aspects all aspects of the genome outside DNA itself) concluded:
+- A recent medical conference on "non-coding RNAs, epigenetics, and transgenerational inheritance" (essentially a conference highlighting aspects all aspects of the genome outside NA itself) concluded: